lindhe/datx02-16-09-visionlocalization/README.md

 C++ port of the APRIL tags library, using OpenCV (and optionally, CGAL).

+Original author: Edwin Olson <ebolson@umich.edu>
+C++ port and modifications: Matt Zucker <mzucker1@swarthmore.edu>

 Code has been modified for Vision Based Localization of Autonomous Vehicles in the Gulliver Project at Chalmers University, Sweden

 Modification Authors:
 Andrew Soderberg-Rivkin <sandrew@student.chalmers.se>
 Sanjana Hangal <sanjana@student.chalmers.se>

+Helper files and other functions have also been merged with the original project to help with certain functionalities:

+Copyright (c) 2010  Chen Feng (cforrest (at) umich.edu)

+	This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+More information can be found at: https://code.google.com/p/cv2cg/

 Requirements
 ============